chito365/uk/_posts/1/7/2021-04-05-angelique-kerber.md

 German tennis star who won both the Australian Open and the U.S. Open in 2016.
-She earned her first world #1 ranking in September 2016.
+She earned her first world number 1 ranking in September 2016.